Using SourcePipeline

 • The pipeline runs automatically at the scheduled time.

-1. Click the [Create] button on the schedule settings page.
+1. Click [Create] on the schedule setting page.

-1. Enter the settings information in the scheduling pop-up window and then click the [OK] button.
+1. Enter the settings information in the scheduling popup and click [OK].

-7. Once the pipeline configuration is completed, click the [Next] button.
+7. Once the pipeline configuration is completed, click [Next].

 3. Final confirmation

-After checking the set details, click the [Create pipeline] button.
+After checking the settings details, click [Create pipeline].

-To check the basic information of a pipeline, follow these steps:
+To check the basic information of a pipeline:

 SourcePipeline-screen_ko

-⑥ Search fieldDisplays the number of items to be shown in the search window and list
+⑥ Search component Display the number of items to be shown in the search bar and list.

 View trigger events

-3. From the pipeline list, click the [View] button of the trigger row of the pipeline name to be viewed.
+2. From the pipeline list, click the [View] button of the Trigger row of the pipeline name to be viewed.

-4. Check the trigger events set in the trigger information pop-up window.
+3. Check the trigger events set in the trigger information popup.

 Run SourcePipeline

-• Alternatively, select the checkbox on the left of the pipeline name, and then click the [Go to pipeline] button.
+• Alternatively, select the checkbox on the left of the pipeline name and click the [Go to pipeline] button.

 • You can change the repository's branch and deployment scenario before running a pipeline.
 However, the new settings only apply for the current run of the pipeline.

-• In the SourceBand issue connection pop-up window, search for and add the issue to connect.
+• In the SourceBand issue connection popup, search for and add the issue to connect.

 Note

-• To connect a SourceBand issue, you must apply for the SourceBand product.
+• To connect a SourceBand issue, you need to subscribe the SourceBand product.

 • The SourceBand issue connection information is not saved and only applies to this pipeline run.